Covers of stacky curves and limits of plane quintics: Limits of plane quintics

 An asterisk in front of the (arithmetic) genus means that the curve is disconnected.
-In these disconnected cases, it is the disjoint union $\sigma \sqcup D$, where $D$ is in the linear system $3 \sigma + m F$.
+In these disconnected cases, it is the disjoint union $\sigma \sqcup D$, where $D$ is in the linear system $3 \sigma + m_i F$.
 The notation $(0,a_1),(0,a_2)$ represents the vector bundle $\O \oplus L$, where $L$ is the line bundle on $P$ whose restriction to $P_i$ is $\O(a_i)$.

 We must identify in classical terms (as in \autoref{thm:1-5}) the curves $C_i$ appearing in \autoref{table:1to5}.
 Let $C$ be a general curve in the linear system $4 \sigma + mF$ on $\F_a$ for a fractional $a$.
 Let $X = \coarse{\F_a}$ and let $\hat X \to X$ be the minimal resolution of singularities.
 Denote also by $C$ the proper transform of $C \subset X$ in $\hat X$.
 From \autoref{prop:orbisingularities}, we can explicitly describe the pair $(\hat X, C)$.
 By successively contracting exceptional curves on $\hat X$, we then transform $(\hat X, C)$ into a pair where the surface is a minimal rational surface.
-We describe these modifications using the dual graph of the curves involved in these modifications, namely the components of the fiber of $\hat X \to \P^1$ over $0$, and the proper transforms in $\hat X$ of the directrix $\sigma$ and the original curve $C$.
-The components of $\hat X \to \P^1$ over $0$ are drawn in the top row whereas $\sigma$ and $C$ are drawn in the bottom row.
-A vertex is labeled by the self-intersection of the corresponding curve and an edge by the intersection multiplicity of the corresponding intersection.
-A 2-cell represents coincident intersections.
+We describe these modifications diagrammatically using the dual graph of the curves involved, namely the components of the fiber of $\hat X \to \P^1$ over $0$, and the proper transforms in $\hat X$ of the directrix $\sigma$ and the original curve $C$.
+We draw the components of $\hat X \to \P^1$ over $0$ in the top row, and $\sigma$ and $C$ in the bottom row.
+We label a vertex by the self-intersection of the corresponding curve and an edge by the intersection multiplicity of the corresponding intersection.
+We represent coincident intersections by a 2-cell.
 The edges emanating from $C$ are in the same order before and after.

 We can read-off the classical descriptions in \autoref{thm:1-5} from the resulting diagrams.
 For example, diagram~\ref{F25/2} implies that a curve of type $4 \sigma + (5/2)F$ on $\F_{1/2}$ is of genus 2; it has three points on the fiber over $0$, namely $\sigma(0)$ (the leftmost edge), $\tau(0)$ (the rightmost edge), and $x$ (the middle edge), of which $\sigma(0)$ and $x$ are hyperelliptic conjugates.
 Likewise, diagram~\ref{F23} implies that a curve of type $4 \sigma + 3F$ on $\F_{1/2}$ is Maroni special of genus 4 and its two points over $0$ lie on a fiber of the unique map $C \to \P^1$ of degree 3.
 We leave the remaining such interpretations to the reader.